 - Eerie Pale-Skinned Brunette: In Defiance, it's revealed that under his mask, he's mostly human in appearance except for his unhealthily pale skin- which would be an Undeathly Pallor if Mortanius hadn't still been alive at the time.

 - Expressive Mask: His skeletal "face," in the first game is actually a mask- a very convincing one at that.

 - Prophet Eyes: Both his mask and his true self show blank white eyes.

 "Embrace your destiny, Raziel.
 You must reclaim the Reaver—it was forged for you and you alone...Without it, there is no hope."

-Cosmic Plaything: He worshiped an Eldtrich Abomination that desires the death of his, got murdered by Sarafan and was brought back thanks to the manipulation of the Hylden to serve in their plans to wipe out humans and vampires alike.
-And as of the unaltered time, his final fate is to get chucked into the dimension the Hylden.
+- Cosmic Plaything: He worshiped an Eldtrich Abomination that desires the death of all vampires, got murdered by Sarafan and was brought back thanks to the manipulation of the Hylden to serve in their plans to wipe out humans and vampires alike.
+And as of the unaltered time, his final fate is to get chucked into the Hylden dimension.

 Bell: Oh good.
 You have the big chunk.
 You have the big exposition.
 Thank you!
 Thank you for giving him the exposition!